Prior Authorization for Power Mobility Devices - JD DME

-Due to the CMS final rule 42 CFR §§405 and 414., in 2016, a Condition of Payment Prior Authorization (COPPA) process for certain DMEPOS that are frequently subject to unnecessary utilization was established.
-It began with two PMD HCPCS codes, K0856 and K0861, and as of 2019 encompasses 40 PMD HCPCS codes.
+The CMS final rule 42 CFR §§405 and 414., in 2016, established a Condition of Payment Prior Authorization process for certain DMEPOS items frequently subject to unnecessary utilization.
+It began with two Power Mobility Device (PMD) HCPCS codes, K0856 and K0861, and as of 2022 encompasses 40 PMD and six power operated vehicle (POV) HCPCS codes.

 Access the below related information from this page.